IBM-Swift/alert-notification-sdk/README.md

     MessageService.get(shortId: String, usingCredentials: ServiceCredentials, callback: (Message?, Error?) -> Void) throws

 Retrieves a `Message` object from the Alert Notification service corresponding to the provided `shortId` parameter.
 Note that this is not the same as the `id` parameter that is used for deduplication.
 Unlike the `post` function, a callback function with the signature `(Message?, Error?) -> Void` is required for this method.
 This method only throws errors that occur before the underlying GET request is made, or while making the request; any errors that occur after this point are passed through the callback function.

+### ServiceCredentials

+The `ServiceCredentials` class is used to specify authentication credentials for the Alert Notification service on Bluemix.
+This is the object that is passed into all `AlertService` and `MessageService` functions.
+A `ServiceCredentials` object has the following required properties, directly corresponding to the credentials found in the Bluemix service (see the "Credentials Setup") section above:
+* `url` - The URL that the SDK will connect to in order to create, retrieve and delete alerts or messages.
+Note that you should only include the URL provided in the service credentials up to and including `/api/`.
+* `name` - The user name for the service.
+* `password` - The password used to authenticate with the service.

+All of the `ServiceCredentials` properties are immutable, and cannot be changed after the object is created.
+The object only has one method, the constructor:

+    ServiceCredentials(url: String, name: String, password: String)

 License
 -------